Caldor Fire

 The Caldor Fire was a large wildfire that burned 221,835 acre in the Eldorado National Forest and other areas of the Sierra Nevada in El Dorado, Amador, and Alpine County, California, in the United States during the 2021 California wildfire season.
 The fire was first reported on Saturday, August 14, 2021, and was fully contained on Thursday, October 21, 2021.
-The Caldor Fire destroyed 1,003 structures and damaged 81 more, primarily in the US Highway 50 corridor and in the community of Grizzly Flats, 2/3 of which was destroyed by the fire.
+The Caldor Fire destroyed 1,005 structures and damaged 81 more, primarily in the US Highway 50 corridor and in the community of Grizzly Flats, 2/3 of which was destroyed by the fire.

 On August 30, it became the second fire known to cross the Sierra Nevada mountain range, following the Dixie Fire, which crossed a few days earlier on August 18.
 It then threatened the communities of Meyers and South Lake Tahoe, causing evacuations to be ordered for more than 20,000 people before the fire's progress was halted.
-The Caldor Fire was the third-largest and second-most-destructive of the 2021 season in California, and the 15th-largest and 16th-most destructive in recorded California history.
+The Caldor Fire was the third-largest and second-most-destructive of the 2021 season in California, and is the seventeenth-largest and sixteenth-most destructive in recorded California history.

-The cause of the fire is currently under investigation.
+The U.S. Forest Service determined that the fire was caused by a bullet.
+A father and son who had called 911 to report the fire were accused of starting it by reckless use of firearms.
+In January 2024, a judge ruled that there was insufficient evidence to try them.

-Name
+Background

 The old logging town of Caldor is located near Omo Ranch, close to the origin of the fire.
 The town was part of the Diamond and Caldor Railway lumber route, running from Diamond Springs to Caldor.
 Originally called "Dogtown", the abandoned settlement was renamed after the new owners, the California Door Company.